Camshron/markdownprojects/docs/Opstechonboarding.md

 ## Responsibilities

-**Role:** Curriculum Data Coordinator
+**Role:** Curriculum Data Coordinator</br>
 **Primary Responsibility:** Oversee and complete all onboarding workspace setup tasks.

 ## Definitions

 **Onboarding**
-The action or process of integrating a new employee into an organization.
+: The action or process of integrating a new employee into an organization.

 **HTS Number**
-The number HTS generated to identify and track employee laptops.
+: The number HTS generated to identify and track employee laptops.

 **S/T(Service Tag)**
-The alphanumeric code determines when a laptop warranty expires.
+: The alphanumeric code determines when a laptop warranty expires.

 **Eduroam**
-The standard Wi-Fi connection on the Indiana University Campus, IU Indianapolis, Regional Campuses, and many other universities in the United States and worldwide.
+: The standard Wi-Fi connection on the Indiana University Campus, IU Indianapolis, Regional Campuses, and many other universities in the United States and worldwide.

 ### Setting Up New Employee Workspace